Getting Started

 • Example message: Saga data property MySagaData.MyPropertydoes not have a public setter.
 This could interfere with loading saga data.
 Add a public setter.

 A saga data class is not a good place to employ specialized data access patterns to restrict write access to certain properties.
-Saga data classes should be considered as internal storage fully owned by the saga, and are best implemented as simple properties like public string PropertyName { get; set; } without any access modifiers.
+Saga data classes should be considered internal storage, fully owned by the saga, and are best implemented as simple properties like public string PropertyName { get; set; } without any access modifiers.

 Saga message mappings are not needed for timeouts